tung-dang/defer-utils/README.md

 });
 ```

-* `src/test/test-main.js` is a RequireJS configuration for Karma only.
-Configuration for browser mode is inside `src/test/spec/SpecRunner.html`
+* `src/test/test-main.js` is a RequireJS configuration for Karma test runner.
+Configuration for browser test runner is inside `src/test/spec/SpecRunner.html`

 ## Libaries:
-* jQuery: base on jQuery Deferred.
+* jQuery: almose codes are based on jQuery Deferred.
 * Jasmine: testing framework
 * Karma: test runner
 * JS module pattern: [UMD](https://github.com/umdjs/umd)
 * RequireJS: a main loader for JS modules in browsers and test runner
+* Gulp: a build tool.

 ## Contributing
 All contributions are welcome!.
 If you need any helps, please submit a issue/question [here](/tung-dang/defer-utils/issues).